Anton Srholec

-Anton Srholec (12 June 1929, Skalica – 7 January 2016, Bratislava) was a Slovak Roman Catholic priest and Salesian.
+Anton Srholec (12 June 1929, Skalica – 7 January 2016, Bratislava) was a Slovak Catholic priest and Salesian.
 He was also a writer, charity worker and head of the Resota center for homeless people in Bratislava.

 Early life

 Anton Srholec was born as one of seven children to the farmer parents.
 He studied at the secondary school in Skalica, Trnava and Šaštín.

 Preparation for priesthood

 In 1946, he entered the Salesian Society with the purpose to educate the poor youth.
 Because in 1950 the communist regime dissolved all religious communities, he was able to complete his secondary education in 1951 in Bratislava as a lay person only.
 As it was not possible for him to study theology at that time, on 9 April 1951 attempted (as many other young people led by a Salesian priest Titus Zeman) to cross the borders illegally so he could fulfill his goal abroad.
 The escape was not successful due to overflowing banks of the Morava River and the group was caught.
 As a result, he was arrested on 13 April 1951 and detained at the Leopoldov prison.
 As a 22-year old he was convicted and sentenced to 12 years in prison together with a group of about 20 similarly charged students of theology and priests for the crime of attempted unauthorised crossing of the national borders.

 He spent 10 years in prison, mostly at uranium mines in Jáchymov.
 (He depicted his life at this labour camp in his book Svetlo z hlbín Jáchymovských lágrov.
 The book was later translated and published in Slovenian, German and English language with the title Light From the Depths of Jachymov Concentration Camps).
 He was released from prison on 9 May 1960 and found employment as a labourer at construction sites, at the factory for prefabricated parts and later at furnaces at Ostrava steel plant.
 At the same time he secretly studied theology and managed to pass the state exam from the English and German language.
 He twice tried to unsuccessfully enrol to study at the seminary in Bratislava.
 As a Salesian he professed his final vows secretly on 9 August 1964.
 In 1969, during the Prague Spring, he received permission to travel to Italy for three months.
 He extended his trip for a year and completed his theological studies at the Salesian Pontifical University in Turin.

 He was ordained to the priesthood by Pope Paul VI in Rome on 17 May 1970.